timsetsfire/timsetsfire.github.io/_posts/2018-08-26-neural-networks-from-scratch-3.markdown

 I'll assume that anyone reading this is familiar with linear regression, so I'll keep those details spares.
 Let's jump directly into estimate linear regression with normal equations in ND4J.

+One thing - there is a standardization method available in ND4J which does the transformation in place.
+We won't do this, but know that it is available at `org.nd4j.linalg.ops.transform.Transforms`.

 In the root of your project folder, create `code/regression.scala`

 {% highlight scala %}